-PLEASE MARK YOUR CALENDAR / Amrita Basu, Paino Professor of Political Science and Women’s and Gender Studies at Amherst College, will address “Women’s Dynastic Politics, Gender Inequality and Democracy in India” on March 6, 2017 / 4-6PM / Konover Auditorium at Dodd Center
+2017, March 6 / Amrita Basu, Paino Professor of Political Science and Women's and Gender Studies at Amherst College, "Women's Dynastic Politics, Gender Inequality and Democracy in India"/ Konover Auditorium, Dodd Center

-ABSTRACT: Professor Basu’s talk will explore the phenomenon of dynastic ties among women who are elected to political office in India, and questions the widely held view that the large numbers of female leaders and Members of Parliament whose family members precede them in office is a residue of tradition and suggests that it is a product of democratic processes.
-She will also question the assumption that women’s dynasticism violates principles of democratic representation based on equal opportunities for qualified individuals.
-Instead, she will argue that high levels of women’s dynasticism partially rectifies the historical under-representation of women in political office.
+Professor Basu’s talk will continue her exploration of the phenomenon of dynastic ties among women who are elected to political office in India, questioning the widely held view that the large numbers of female leaders and Members of Parliament whose family members precede them in office is a residue of tradition, and suggests that it is a product of democratic processes.
+She also questions the assumption that women’s dynasticism violates principles of democratic representation based on equal opportunities for qualified individuals.
+Instead, she argues that high levels of women’s dynasticism partially rectifies the historical under-representation of women in political office.
 Dynasticism is a result of societal prejudices, electoral processes and party biases and structures that have prevented women from attaining political office.
 While dynasticism accentuates certain forms of privilege, particularly related to social class, it also allows for greater representation of low caste and minority women.
 Until and unless India introduces legislative quotas for women, dynasticism functions as its surrogate.

 2016, April 7 / Ashutosh Varshney, Sol Goldman Professor of International Studies and the Social Sciences at Brown University, "India's Democracy: Electoral Vibrancy, Liberal Deficits" / Konover Auditorium at Dodd Center